rock-core/rock-and-syskit/source/workspace/setup.html.md

 build configuration.

 After having bootstrapped, the "source" build configuration is checked out in the `autoproj/` folder at the root of the workspace.
-Push it to a repository you would have created to hold your own project's build configuration.
+Commit the folder's current state, push it to a repository you would have created to hold your own project's build configuration.
 You can then change Autoproj's configuration to track it instead of the Rock build with

 ~~~
 autoproj switch-config git URL